billvaglienti/ProtoGen/README.md

 ###Structure : Data subtags

 The Structure tag supports Data subtags.
-Each Data tag represents one line in the structure definition.
+Each data tag represents one line in the structure definition.
 In the Date structure example the Data tags are simple.
-The Data tags are explained in more detail in the section on packets.
+The data tags are explained in more detail in the section on packets.

     <Structure name="Date" comment="Calendar date information">
         <Data name="year" inMemoryType="unsigned16" comment="year of the date"/>